OutSpace-Gigane/Pudding-CLI/README.md

 - It ONLY makes Standards of Python CLI-Tool Project
 - You'll need to learn too much things so i just added a "Cheatsheet" (it will shown for Manual Configuration)
-- Any Suggestions or Bugs: outspace_gigane (discord)
+- Any Suggestions or Bugs: outspace_gigane (discord).
+This is not me, rather, he's the owner of the original [Pudding-CLI].

-## Kind of Facts n' Spoilers i guess

-- The Inspiration (Kinda) taken from ReactJS project but it works for CLI.
-- you can count this is an improved version of "famote-fellow".
-- Might make Wiki about this (How is this idea?)